+Duties to be collected in same Manner as on Goods Supported by Sea.
 XXXII.
-And be it further enacted, That the same Tonnage Duties shall be paid upon all Vessels or Boats of the United States of America, importing any Goods into either of the Provinces of Upper or Lower Canada, as are or may be for the Time being payable in the United States of America, on British Vessels or Boats entering the Harbours of the State from whence such Goods shall have been imported.
+And be it further enacted, That the same Tonnage Duties Duties on American shall be paid upon all Vessels or Boats of the United States of America, Boats, as in America importing any Goods into either of the Provinces of Upper or Lower Ca. on British Boats. nada, as are or may be for the Time being payable in the United States of America, on British Vessels or Boats entering the Harbours of the State from whence such Goods shall have been imported.

 XXXIII.
-And whereas it is expedient to continue and appoint some of the Free Ports in America to be Free Warehousing Ports, for all Goods which may be legally imported into the said Ports respectively; and it is also expedient to empower His Majesty to constitute and appoint from Time to Time any other Ports in any of the said British Possessions in America to be in like Manner Free Warehousing Ports for such Goods as may be legally imported into such Ports respectively; and it is therefore necessary to make Regulations for the appointing of proper Warehouses at such Ports, and for the lodging and securing of Goods therein; Be it therefore enacted, That the several Ports herein-after mentioned; (that is to say,) Kingston in the island of Jamaica, Halifax, in Nova Scotia, Quebec in Canada, Saint John's in New Brunswick, and Bridge Town in the Island of Barbadoes, shall be Free Warehousing Ports for the Purposes of this Act; and That it shall be lawful for the several Collectors and Controllers of the said Ports respectively, by Notice in Writing under their Hand, to appoint from Time to Time such Warehouses, at such Ports respectively as shall be approved of them, for the Free Warehousing and securing of Goods therein, for the Purposes of this Act, and also in such Notice to declare what Sorts of Goods may be so Warehoused, and also by like Notice to revoke or alter any such Appointment or Declaration: Provided always, that every such Notice shall be transmitted to the Governor of the Place, and shall be published in such Manner as he shall direct.
+And whereas it is expedient to continue and appoint some Ports herein of the Free Ports in America to be Free Warehousing Ports, for all Goods free warehousing which may be legally imported into the said Ports respectively; and it Ports. is also expedient to empower His Majesty to constitute and appoint from Time to Time any other Ports in any of the said British Possessions in America to be in like Manner Free Warehousing Ports for such Goods as may be legally imported into such Ports respectively; and it is therefore necessary to make Regulations for the appointing of proper Warehouses at such Ports, and for the lodging and securing of Goods therein; Be it therefore enacted, That the several Ports herein-after mentioned; (that is to say,) Kingston in the Island of Jamaica, Halifax, in Nova Scotia, Quebec in Canada, Saint John's in New Brunswick, and Bridge Town in the Island of Barbadoes, shall be Free Warehousing Ports for the Purposes of this Act; and that it shall be lawful for the several Collectors and Controllers of the said Ports respectively, by Notice in Writing under their Hand, to appoint from Time to Time such Warehouses, at such Ports respectively as shall be approved of by them, for the Free Warehousing and securing of Goods therein, for the Purposes of this Act, and also in such Notice to declare what Sorts of Goods may be so Warehoused, and also by like Notice to revoke or alter any such Appointment or Declaration: Provided always, that every such Notice shall be transmitted to the Governor of the Place, and shall be published in such Manner as he shall direct.

 XXXIV.
-And be it further enacted, That it shall be lawful for the Importer of any such Goods into the said Ports, to Warehouse the same in the Warehouses so appointed, without Payment of any Duty on the First Entry thereof, subject nevertheless to the Rules, Regulations, Restrictions, and Conditions hereinafter contained.
+And be it further enacted, That it shall be lawful for the Im- Goods may be warehoused without porter of any such Goods into the said Ports, to Warehouse the same in Payment of Daty. the Warehouses so appointed, without Payment of any Duty on the First Entry thereof, subject nevertheless to the Rules, Regulations, Restrictions, and Conditions herein after contained.

 XXXV.
-And be it further enacted, That all Goods so warehoused shall be stowed in such Parts or Divisions of the Warehouse, and in such Manner as the Collector and Controller shall direct: and that the Warehouse shall be locked and secured in such Manner, and shall be opened and visited only at such time, and in the Presence of such Officers, and under such Rules and Regulations as the Collector and Controller shall direct; and that all such Goods shall, after being landed upon Importation, be carried to the Warehouse, or shall, after being taken out of the Warehouse for Exportation, be carried to be shipped, under such Rules and Regulations as the Collector and Controller shall direct.
+And be it further enacted, That all Goods so warehoused shall slowage of Goods be stowed in such Parts or Divisions of the Warehouse, and in such Manner as the Collector and Controller shall direct : and that the Warehouse Locking and opening shall be locked and secured in such Manner, and shall be opened and Warehouse. visited only at such Time, and in the Presence of such Officers, and under such Rules and Regulations as the Collector and Controller shall der such Rules and Regulations as the Conector and Controller shan Carrying Goods to direct; and that all such Goods shall, after being landed upon Importa- and from Warehouse. tion, be carried to the Warehouse, or shall, after being taken out of the

+Warehouse for Exportation, be carried to be shipped, under such Rules and Regulations as the Collector and Controller shall direct.